From worn wharf into dreary keep

 Before her fell beast, and know

 That she was once the Lady of Shalott.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Renzo HernandezWrite a Review